TracecatHQ/tracecat/README.md

 - [Tracecat Discord](https://discord.gg/n3GF4qxFU8) for hanging out with the community
 - [GitHub issues](https://github.com/TracecatHQ/tracecat/issues)

-## Integrations
+## Integrations and pre-built workflows

 We are working hard to reach core feature parity with Tines.
 Integrations and out-of-the-box automations will be prioritized according to user feedback.
-If you've got any suggestions, please let us know on Discord 🦾.
+If you've got any suggestions, please let us know on [Discord](https://discord.gg/n3GF4qxFU8) 🦾.

-Here are just a few integrations on our roadmap:
+Here are a few integrations on our roadmap:

 - [ ] Slack
 - [ ] Microsoft Teams